2012—A mentally-unstable PNSY employee sets a fire that destroys the billion-dollar U.S.S. Miami.

 1976—The Washington Post reports that Rep. Wayne L. Hays’ (D-Ohio) mistress, on his payroll at $14,000 a year, admits she “can’t type…can’t file, [and] can’t even answer the phone.”

-1950—The UAW and GM sign the Treaty of Detroit.
-Workers get better benefits but give up all hope of power over corporate decisions.
+1950—The Treaty of Detroit gives better benefits to workers, but they lose power over corporate decisions.

 1934—Cops in Louisiana ambush and kill Bonnie Parker and Clyde Barrow.
 Their bodies are mauled by gawkers as they get hauled through town, dead, in their shot-up Ford V-8.